top of page

 CH-Shlomi

-Amit, born in 1984, single and lives in Tel Aviv and works at Apple.
+Amit, born in 1984, lives in Tel Aviv and works at Apple.

 Amit served in the armored corps and was severely wounded in the Second Lebanon War when the tank he commanded on was hit by a Kornet missile.